manjeetsaggi/drupal-6-modules/rsvp/README.txt

 -To create an additional stylesheet "dream" for your nexus template, copy one of the existing .css files from folder sites\default\files\rsvp\temes\nexus and rename it to dream.css.
-Then change the content of dream.css to your likings.
+Then change the content of dream.css to fit your requirements.

 -To create your own iconset, with name "moon", create a folder sites\default\files\rsvp\icons\moon, then copy all the icon files from modules\rsvp\icons\flags into the newly created moon subfolder.
 The